 Taxes on goods and services.
-In the five-month period ended May 31, 2023, taxes on goods and services (VAT and excise taxes) represented 40.9% of total tax revenues.
+In 2023, taxes on goods and services (VAT and excise taxes) represented 60.1% of total tax revenues.
 Tax rates are moderate with the general VAT rate being 10.0%, and a reduced rate of 5% applying to certain household necessities, pharmaceuticals and books.
-Commencing in 2013, livestock, soybeans and other agricultural products in their natural state ceased to be exempt from VAT and became subject to VAT at a rate of 5.0%.
+Commencing in 2013, livestock, soybeans and other a gricultural products in their natural state ceased to be exempt from VAT and became subject to VAT at a rate of 5.0%.
 Excise tax is levied primarily on fuel, beverages and cigarettes.
 As of the date of this Offering Memorandum, cigarettes are taxed at 18.0%, after a 2% increase in September 2018, and are expected to gradually increase to a maximum rate of 24%; alcoholic beverages are taxed at 11% and 13% respectively; and non-essential goods are taxed at a range between 1% and 5%.
 Fuel is subject to a special tax levied at a rate of up to 50.0%.

 Taxes on international trade and transactions.
-Revenue from international trade and transactions, which corresponds entirely to import duties, represented approximately 6.9% of total tax revenues in the five-month period ended May 31, 2023.
+Revenue from international trade and transactions, which corresponds entirely to import duties, represented approximately 9.4% in 2023.
 A significant part of VAT and excise taxes are derived from foreign trade and is collected by customs.

 Modernization and Simplification of the National Tax System.
 In September 2019, the Modernization and Simplification of the National Tax System Law was enacted.
 The main objective of the Modernization and Simplification of the National Tax System Law is to improve the current tax system by making it simpler, more efficient, equitable and competitive.
-The Modernization and Simplification of the National Tax System Law reflects certain principles that prevail in modern tax systems, aiming to reduce tax avoidance and tax evasion.
+The Modernization and Simplification of the National Tax System Law reflects certain principles that prevail in modern tax systems, a iming to reduce tax avoidance and tax evasion.